serverlessworkflow/specification/specification.md

 A key component of workflows is the domain-specific language (DSL) we use to model our business logic and solutions.
-Selecting the appropriate workflow language for our business and technology domains is a very important decision to be consider.
+Selecting the appropriate workflow language for our business and technology domains is a very important decision to be considered.

 Serverless Workflow focuses on defining a **vendor-neutral**, **platform-independent**, and **declarative** workflow language that targets the serverless computing technology domain.